Autoferry/autoferry.github.io/_posts/2020-04-11-factortracking.md

 |<img src="{{site.url}}/assets/irtracking.png" width="690"> |
 | <span style="color:#959595">Figure: Tracking using a single infrared camera mounted at elevation.
 If the elevation is decreased, it becomes more difficult to estimate the distances of the targets, and the problem turns into the infamous bearing-only problem.
 From [Helgesen et al. 2020].</span> |

 As an alternative to filter-based solutions, we have recently experimented with a factor-graph solution to bearing-only tracking.
-In this work, the lightweight factor graph library miniSAM was used.
+In this work [(Helgesen and Brekke 2022)], the lightweight factor graph library miniSAM was used.
 The results outperformed traditional methods with regards to position accuracy, but were less impressive with regards to other performance measures.

 |<img src="{{site.url}}/assets/bofig2.png" width="690"> |
 | <span style="color:#959595">Figure: Estimation of the posterior density for bearing-only tracking using a particle filter.
 While the posterior is clearly non-Gaussian, it is nevertheless unimodal, and this makes it reasonable to hope that optimization-based solutions can be successful. </span> |